jaganmn/misc/R_install/README.md

 sudo make install
 ```

-to build R in `BLDDIR` and check and install the build.
-Note that the
+to build R in `BUILDDIR` and check and install the build.
+Note that the check and install are both optional, as R
-installation is optional, as R can be run directly from `BLDDIR/bin`.
+can be run directly from `BUILDDIR/bin` after `make build`.